Anshuman-Dhillon/3D-Graphics-Demo/README.md

 ![alt text](https://github.com/AnshumanD5/3D-Graphics-Demo/blob/master/3dscene.png)

-Used the "RayTracing in One Weekend" textbook as a guide.
+Used the "RayTracing in One Weekend" (by Peter Shirley, Trevor David Black, Steve Hollasch) textbook as a guide.

 [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html)